 Students will be given the opportunity to meet local and international students wishing to share their knowledge of Spanish and learn English in exchange.
 This activity, based on student interest, is a great way to get to know other students of Santiago, and share your culture and language with others while learning more about your surroundings and Dominican student counterparts.

-While there is no structured volunteer program offered, any student truly interested in volunteering while in Santiago can work with the ISA Santiago staff to find different opportunities.
+Any student truly interested in volunteering while in Santiago can work with the ISA Santiago staff to find different opportunities.
 Students simply present different organizations or areas that interest them and the Santiago staff can help you figure out how to get involved.

 We also suggest you check out the plethora of other cultural blogs available on the web to learn more about others' experiences in Santiago, cultural happenings, and expat lives.